Tamas-Gavlider/The-Hunger-Gamers/README.md

 # Hunger Gamers

-Hunger Gamers is a responsive website allowing users to view on range of devices.<br> The purpose of the page is to get people together and  have a few carefree hours while playing video games and enjoying the delicious food.
-The weekend events will guarantee the fun for everyone.
+Hunger Gamers is a responsive website that allows users to view it on range of devices.<br> The purpose of the page is to bring people together for a few carefree hours of playing video games and enjoying delicious food.
+The site provides a hub for planning and attending weekend events.
+The weekend events will guarantee fun for everyone.
+Hunger Gamers aims to create a community where everyone can relive those carefree 9th-grade Friday nights.

 ![Responsivenes](/docs/testing/am-i-responsive.png)